kamiyo-ai/x402resolve/README.md

 ## MCP Server (AI Agent Integration)

-**The first MCP server for HTTP 402 payments** - enabling Claude and autonomous agents to autonomously create escrows, assess data quality, and file disputes on Solana.
+**MCP server for HTTP 402 payments with quality-verified refunds** - enabling Claude and autonomous agents to autonomously create escrows, assess data quality, and file disputes on Solana.

 ### What is MCP?